 As I undergo this grieving for my own mother’s passing, I find myself reflecting – in real time – on how one manages the complex array of feelings that accompany re-entry.
 Here are some tools that are helping me:

 The first thing I did when I returned home from clearing out my mother’s apartment after she died was to start clearing out my own home.

 I didn’t intend to do a full-scale decluttering.
 But as soon as I pulled on one string – clearing out a filing cabinet that was so over-stuffed with workshop materials I could no longer close it – I found that, almost seamlessly, I began moving on to other drawers, inboxes, and rooms.
 The purge took a couple of days, but boy, did I feel lighter afterwards.

-In a recent article on managing transitions, best-selling author Bruce Feiler talks about how helpful it can be to “shed something.”
+In an article on managing transitions, best-selling author Bruce Feiler talks about how helpful it can be to “shed something.”
 He has in mind something a bit more abstract than emails: “mind-sets, routines, delusions, dreams.
 Like animals who molt when they enter a new phase, we cast off parts of our personality or bad habits.”

 Sure, yes, that too.

 But as an erstwhile disciple of Marie Kondo, I also believe that tidying can be a useful vehicle for preparing for that new mindset.
 If we can get rid of all our excess stuff, and pare down to the things we really love… err, “spark joy,” we’ll see our lives more clearly, and be able to enact change in the new status quo.

 Because of the Coronavirus, it has been four and a half months since I last stepped into a swimming pool.
 I was so excited when my local gym finally re-opened that I signed up to participate in their “test day” to try out the new, socially distant workout procedures.